zcemmey/AMLS_21-22-_SN18094237/README.md

 For both tasks the datasets shared on moodle have to be downloaded.

 Only "Task A with testing, Final Version", "Task B with testing, Final Version" have to run to obtain results in the report.
-The rest of the files are upload the gradual progress of the final codes.
+The rest of the files are uploaded to record the gradual progress of the final codes.

  http://shorturl.at/hquDP and the testing dataset provided)